 Authors Year Publication Study or Report Name Main Findings ROLE OF PRIMAR Y CARE NURSES Allard, A., Frego, A., Katz, A., & Halas, G. 2010 Canadian Nurse, 106(3), 20-24. of RNs in Family Practice Residency This study used a survey to explore the role of nurses employed in Canadian family practice residency training programs.
 A total of 127 nurses from 41 program sites completed the survey and findings include: RN respondents reported carrying out clinic activities that could be done by support staff, such as booking appointments (65 per cent), preparing clinic rooms (55 per cent) and restocking supplies (42 per cent).
-RN respondents reported carrying out nursing activities such as: providing injections (94 per cent), telephone triage (85 per cent), adult immunization (85 per cent), adult immunization (74 per cent), child immunization (74 per cent), glucose testing (65 per cent), well child assessments (61 per cent), wound care (63 per cent), suture/ staple removal (59 per cent), medication review (56 per cent) Only seven per cent reported performing breast examinations and eight per cent reported performing pap tests/pelvic exams.
-Under two-thirds of RN respondents felt they were working to full scope of practice.
+RN respondents reported carrying out nursing activities such as: providing injections (94 per cent), telephone triage (85 per cent), adult immunization (85 per cent), child immunization (74 per cent), glucose testing (65 per cent), well child assessments (61 per cent), wound care (63 per cent), suture/ staple removal (59 per cent), medication review (56 per cent) Only seven per cent reported performing breast examinations and eight per cent reported performing pap tests/pelvic exams.
+Under two-thirds of RN respondents indicated they had a written job description.
+Only 61 per cent of RN respondents felt they were working to full scope of practice.
 A strong majority (88 per cent) indicated a desire to participate in programs or courses to further develop clinical nursing skills.
 Comprehensive patient care was reported as the primary contributing factor to job satisfaction.
+RN respondents who indicated working to full scope of practice had a statistically significant higher level of job satisfaction.

 Authors Year Publication Study or Report Name Main Findings Oandasan, I.F., Hammond, M., Gotlib Conn, L., Callahan, S., Gallinaro, A., & Moaveni, A. 2010 Canadian Family Physician, 56(10), 375-382.
 Family practice registered nurses - The time has come A case study approach using purposive sampling was used to provide a picture of the unique role and competencies of family practice RNs.
 Four main themes emerged: The first theme related to the relationship-centered approach to care delivered by family practice RNs, founded upon trust.
 The second theme highlights the family practice RN's unique ability to balance the priorities of patients, colleagues and the clinic as a whole.
 The third theme capitalizes on the nurses' commitment to advancing their learning to enhance their abilities.
-The fourth theme illuminates the perspectives shared by family practice is uniquely different from acute care in the manner in which care i delivered.
+The fourth theme illuminates the perspectives shared by family practice RNs that family practice is uniquely different from acute care in the manner in which care is delivered.
 Akeroyd, J., Oandasan, I., Alsaffar, A., Whitehead, C., & Lingard, L. 2009 Nursing Leadership, 22(2), 73-84.
 Perceptions of the Role of the Registered Nurse in an Urban Interprofessional Academic Family Practice Setting This study used a descriptive qualitative approach to identify perceptions of the role of the RN in an urban academic family practice setting as it relates to interprofessional collaboration.
 Findings include: Two main themes emerged: role ambiguity and trustworthiness.
 The RN's role in the interprofessional family practice setting is poorly defined, largely defined by tasks and blurred with other professionals' roles.
 There was disagreement among participants regarding the RN's actual and potential scope of practice.
 Some participants felt the current scope was too narrow and others felt it was too broad.
 The RN's level of trustworthiness, as perceived by family physicians is a critical factor in the level of